ywanyi/devdocs/design-styleguide/pagegrid/pagegrid.md

 <b>Layout and behavior:</b> When a panel spawns, it slides from right to left atop and almost completely over the parent page.
 A narrow gutter of space remains at left, showing the left navigation and a small sliver of the parent page.

-Standard {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} within the edges of a browser screen
+Standard [layout](https://glossary.magento.com/layout) within the edges of a browser screen

 ![](img/slideout-panel7.png)

 (Panel position in relation to browser edge)